michwiesner/pokedex-mw/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Or use `ng serve -o` and the app will automatically open in your browser after serve.

 ## Code scaffolding